fbasarn/apod/README.md

 **Project: Astronomy Picture of the Day Search**

-This project is built with HTML CSS and JavaScript by using NASA's APOD API to show the Astronomy picture/video and explanation of the selected non-future date.
+This project is built with HTML, CSS, and JavaScript by using NASA's APOD API to show the Astronomy picture/video and explanation of the selected non-future date.

 Here is the [XD Design](https://xd.adobe.com/view/290b7241-66ec-47cb-adcd-2282332cb50c-7c58/) file.